Habshi dynasty

-Habshi dynasty refers to the rule of Ethiopian Abyssinian rulers in Bengal that lasted from 1487 to 1493 or 1494 during the Bengal Sultanate.
+The Habshi dynasty refers to the brief era of Siddi (referred to at the time as Habesha) rulers in Bengal that lasted from 1487 to 1493 during the Bengal Sultanate.
 Four Habshi rulers ruled Bengal during this period.
 This rule began with the rebellion against and assassination of Jalaluddin Fateh Shah of the Ilyas Shahi dynasty.

 Background

-Before the Ilyas Shahi dynasty, it was customary for Muslim rulers to purchase Abyssinian slaves and appoint them to royal palaces or important positions in the kingdom.
+Before the Ilyas Shahi dynasty, it was customary for Muslim rulers to purchase slaves and appoint them to royal palaces or important positions in the kingdom.
 Even during the reign of Jalaluddin Fateh Shah, some slaves were appointed as palace guards, who gradually increased their power among themselves.
 Jalaluddin tried to rein them in.
 But the Habshis rebelled under the leadership of Shahzada Barbak and killed the Sultan and seized the throne.
+While originally used to refer specifically to Abyssinia, their name later became more broadly used to refer to Africans of any ethnicity.
+Similarly, this term for Siddis is held to be derived from the common name for the captains of the Abyssinian ships that also first delivered Siddi slaves to the subcontinent.
+Historian Richard M. Eaton states Habshis were initially pagans sold by Ethiopian Christians to Gujarati merchants for Indian textiles.

 Reign

 Shahzada Barbak

 Shahzada Barbak killed Jalaluddin Fateh Shah in 1487 and assumed the rule.
 He took the royal name Ghiyasuddin Shahzada Barbak.
 As his reign was short-lived, he was able to start few coins.
 A few months after his accession to the throne, Ilyas Shahi's loyal Malik Andil Khan killed him and took the throne.